SaaStock — SEO, AEO & GEO Master Playbook

 Every talk on YouTube should have:

-The YouTube description and pinned comment create backlinks from YouTube to saastock.com, and they give AI crawlers a direct path from the video to the transcript.
+The YouTube description and pinned comment create backlinks from YouTube to saastock.com, and they give AI crawlers a direct path from the video to the event page and speaker profile (the two pages that carry the full editorial context).

 10b.
 Speaker and sponsor backlinks